-Library members can borrow library materials according to the criteria mentioned above under the section (Borrowing Privileges Loan Periods).
-To borrow any library material presence of the library member is required with student ID card.
+- iii.
+Reserves: Reserves may be placed by patrons either in person or over the phone.
+Patrons will be notified by telephone when the materials are available.
+There is no charge to the patron for placing a reserve or for interlibrary loan services. - iv.
+Borrowing Process: Library members can borrow library materials according to the criteria mentioned above under the section (Borrowing Privileges Loan Periods).
+To borrow any library material presence of the library member is required to sign the library borrowing register.
 Library members are not allowed to borrow books on behalf of other library members.
-Library members need not to be present at the time of returning library materials and any one can return the library materials on behalf of the library member.
+Book labels are properly marked with the due date of the book and the library membership number so the library member need not to be present at the time of returning library materials and any one can return the library materials on behalf of the library member. - v.
+Fines and charges: There are no fines for overdue materials.

-Fines and charges

-There are no fines for overdue materials.
 A first notice is sent after the material is due.
 If the material is not returned within a designated period, a bill will be sent for the material with the cost of replacement of the material and a service charge for processing, cataloguing and postage.
 Patrons who have been sent an overdue notice shall be denied borrowing privileges until those overdue materials are returned or paid for if lost and/or damaged.

-Damaged materials

-If materials are damaged so as to be judged by the library as being unsuitable for the collection, the patron must pay the replacement cost.
+vi.
+Damaged materials: If materials are damaged so as to be judged by the library as being unsuitable for the collection, the patron must pay the replacement cost.
 A notice of these charges will be sent to the borrower; a sample of the notice follows:

+Dear

-Dear At the time a library patron borrows materials from the Medical and Pharmacy Colle ge library collection, the patron assumes the responsibility for the care and timely retu rn of the materials.
-Recently materials checked out on your library membership number were returned to the library damaged beyond the point of being usable in the library's collection.
+At the time a library patron borrows materials from the Medical and Pharmacy College library collection, the patron assumes the responsibility for the care and timely return of the materials.
+Recently materials checked out on your library membership number were returned to the library damaged beyond the point of being usable in the Library's collection.
 The titles and costs of these materials are listed below: